-The401kman has multiple opportunities to participate in the Tax Cuts & Jobs Act of 2017 Opportunity Zone.
-We are working with partners who are moving forward in some of these zones.
-We are also launching a Opportunity Zone Fund of our own.
-If you are looking to participate in the potential capital gains deferral provided for by the act you may request further information below.
-The following information is directly from the I.R.S. regarding the implementation and rules investment.
+The401kman has answers below to the multiple opportunities that you can utilize in a opportunity zone fund.
+We are launching our own Opportunity Zone Fund in late spring 2021.
+If you are looking to participate in the potential capital gains deferral provided for you by the 2017 JOBS act you may request further information by reaching us via Email below.
+The following paragraphs highlight important information which is directly from the I.R.S. regarding the implementation and rules investment.

 Q. What is an Opportunity Zone?